-Teresa recalls the young man whom the Lord told what one must do in order to be perfect (Matt.
+• Teresa recalls the young man whom the Lord told what one must do in order to be perfect (Matt.
 19:16-22).
-She observes that many are like him, and ordinarily "the great dryness in prayer" comes from this shift in consciousness (see III, 1:6).
-Like the young man in the Gospel, one can go away sad or accept the invitation and move forward (see III, 1.7).
+She observes that many are like him, and ordinarily "the great dryness in prayer" comes from this shift in consciousness (see IC, DP III, 1:6).
+Like the young man in the Gospel, one can go away sad or accept the invitation and move forward (see IC, DP III, 1.7).

 - Like the rich young man, the soul is invited to move beyond a methodical relationship with God and enter more deeply into a new, loving relationship with God.
-"For he must give the reward in conformity with the love we have for him.
-And this love must not be fabricated in our imaginations but proved by deeds.
-And don't think he needs our works; he needs the determination of our will" (III, 1:7). - "The Lord will give you understanding of them [favors and gifts] so that out of dryness you may draw humility and not disquiet...
-Be convinced that where humility is truly present God will give peace and conformity even though he may never give consolations by which one will walk with greater contentment than will others with their consolations" (III, 1:9).
-Accordingly, the soul grows more deeply in self-knowledge.
+"For He must give the reward in conformity with the love we have for Him.
+And this love... must not be fabricated in our imaginations but proved by deeds.
+And don't think He needs our works; He needs the determination of our will" (IC, DP III, 1:7). - "The Lord will give you understanding of them [favors and gifts] so that out of dryness you may draw humility - and not disquiet...
+Be convinced that where humility is truly present God will give peace and conformity - even though He may never give consolations - by which one will walk with greater contentment than will others with their consolations" (IC, DP III, 1:9).
+Accordingly, the soul grows more deeply in selfknowledge.

 Note: "We conclude that self-knowledge flows first from this dry night, and that from this knowledge as from its source proceeds the other knowledge of God.
-Hence, St. Augustine said to God: 'Let me know myself, Lord, I will know You'" (The Dark Night 2.12:5).
+Hence, St. Augustine said to God: 'Let me know myself, Lord, I will know You''' (The Dark Night 1.12:5).

-- Teresa goes on to describe some of the imperfections displayed by these well-ordered and upright souls: - "His Majesty will try them in some minor matters, and they will go about so disturbed and afflicted...For everything in their minds leads them to think they are suffering for God, and so they don't come to realize that their disturbance is an imperfection" (III, 2:2). - They worry about their health, wealth, and prestige.
+- Teresa goes on to describe some of the imperfections displayed by these well-ordered and upright souls: - "His Majesty will try them in some minor matters, and they will go about so disturbed and afflicted...For everything in their minds leads them to think they are suffering for God, and so they don't come to realize that their disturbance is an imperfection" (IC, DP III, 2:1-2, emphasis added). - They worry about their health, wealth, and prestige.
 They may experience financial gain, but it's never been enough, and they seek more and more wealth without satisfaction.
-Teresa observes that such a person "lacks this freedom of spirit" (see III, 2:4). - o "They would like everyone to live a life as well ordered as they do" (III 2:5). - "Let us look at our own faults and leave aside those of others, for it is very characteristic of persons with such well-ordered lives to be shocked by everything.
-Perhaps we could truly learn from the one who shocks us what is most important, even though we may surpass him in external composure and our way of dealing with others.
-So, it is better to carry out what our Rule says, to strive to live always in silence and hope" (III, 2:13).
+Teresa observes that such a person "lacks this freedom of spirit" (see IC, DP III, 2:4). - "They would like everyone to live a life as well ordered as they do; and please God they will not think their grief is for the faults of others and in their minds turn it into something meritorious" (IC, DP III 2:5). - "Let us look at our own faults and leave aside those of others, for it is very characteristic of persons with such well-ordered lives to be shocked by everything.
+Perhaps we could truly learn from the one who shocks us what is most important, even though we may surpass him in external composure and our way of dealing with others. ...
+So, it is better to carry out what our rule says, to strive to live always in silence and hope" (IC, DP III, 2:13).